Nick Bacon: Military service

 When the 3rd Platoon lost its leader, Bacon took command of that platoon as well and led both platoons against the remaining enemy positions.
 During the evacuation of the wounded, Bacon climbed the side of a nearby tank to gain a vantage point and direct fire into enemy positions, despite his exposure to enemy fire.
 "I got my boot heel shot off, I got holes in my canteens, I got my rifle grip shot up," he recalled in "Beyond Glory," a 2003 book by Larry Smith of history interviews with Medal of Honor recipients.
 "I got shrapnel holes in my camouflage covers, and bullets in my pot.
 A bullet creased the edge of it, tore the lining off."
 He was personally credited with killing at least 4 enemy soldiers and destroying an antitank gun.
+After the battle, Nicky discovered that his childhood friend John Ahrenberg, was a crew member of that tank.

 For his actions in this battle, Bacon received the Medal of Honor.
 The medal was formally presented to him by President Richard Nixon during a 1969 White House ceremony.
 For his service in Vietnam and throughout his career, he also received the Distinguished Service Cross, the Legion of Merit, two Bronze Stars, two Purple Heart medals (one awarded later in 2008 due to an administrative oversight) and numerous other awards and decorations.
 "Did I enjoy combat?
 Yeah.
 I enjoyed the game," Bacon said in the "Beyond Glory" interview.
 "I was good at it."